RoboCup-SSL/ssl-simulation-setup/Readme.md

 terraform init
 terraform apply
 ```
-Make sure you to make yourself familiar with AWS and terraform, before doing this.
+Make sure to make yourself familiar with AWS and terraform, before doing this.

 ## Update